Powers Lake, Wisconsin: History

 Originally called Lakeville and then Nippersink, Powers Lake was named after James B. Powers, one of its early settlers and first postmasters.
 The farming community appreciated the fertile Wisconsin soil and access to a water supply.
 Recreational activities garnered interest around the lakes in the 1880s, but it was in the 1890s that fishermen and others, primarily from Chicago, enjoyed long visits in the area and eventually developed the North Shore of Powers Lake.
 Ice companies also ‘mined’ the south shores of Powers Lake and the north shore of Benedict Lake in the 1890s, eventually establishing five ice houses on Powers Lake.

 Geography

 Powers Lake is located at 42°32'20" North, 88°17'53" West (42.538813, -88.298027).

-According to the United States Census Bureau, the CDP has a total area of 3.1 mi2, of which, 2.2 mi2 of it is land and 0.9 mi2 of it is water.
+According to the United States Census Bureau, the CDP has a total area of 3.1 mi2, of which 2.2 mi2 is land and 0.9 mi2 is water.
 The total area is 27.88% water.